Fix Your Credit Consulting logo

 Fix Your Credit Consulting Review

 Fix Your Credit Consulting operates as a credit repair consulting company with its main office in Studio City, California, and additional locations in San Francisco and San Diego.
-The company is fully bonded and positions itself as a top-rated provider in the credit repair space, with an emphasis on aggressive dispute tactics and client education.
+The company is fully bonded and positions itself as a profiled provider in the credit repair space, with an emphasis on aggressive dispute tactics and client education.

 The company's core service model involves reviewing clients' credit reports and developing customized fee structures based on individual situations.
 They promise results in as little as 45 days and offer free consultations, free credit report summaries, and free credit repair recommendations.
 Their approach combines dispute filing on behalf of clients with financial literacy coaching to help clients maintain good credit long-term.
 The company serves clients nationwide, not just California residents.